Kahreiru/OnkoDICOMSegDemo/readme.md

 ## Installation
 1. Extract the folder from the zip
 2. Open Terminal in folder location
-3. Input `poetry install` in to console
+3. Input `poetry install` into console
 4. Wait for the installation to complete

 ## Usage